GDPR

 What employers may review:

-• Professional background (consistency with the résumé)
+• Professional career path (plausibility against the résumé)

 • Qualifications and degrees

-• Publications, articles, posts
+• Publications, articles, contributions

 • Professional network